-The micrometer we’re referring to in this instance is a tool, rather than a unit of measure (a micro-meter).
+The micrometer we’re referring to in this instance is a tool rather than a unit of measure (a micro-meter).
 The micrometer as a tool is used to gauge the thickness of a metal or a material to a very accurate degree.
-Many of them look like calipers (opposing ends joined by a frame and controlled by a screw dial) however micrometers come in many different shapes and sizes.
-When carefully calibrated, a micrometer is capable of gauging the thickness or gauge of a material (often, but not limited to, metal) to a very accurate degree, down to .001 which is very thin indeed.
+Many of them look like calipers with opposing ends joined by a frame and controlled by a screw dial.
+However, micrometers come in many different shapes and sizes.

 Once calibrated, a micrometer can take the precise measurements of a material’s thickness or gauge with extreme accuracy, producing results down to 0.001.
 The material often measured is metal, but micrometers have additional properties and capabilities to gauge other materials.

 Using a micrometer is essential for many products and materials, helping promise certain quality and functionality.
 Some benefits of using this tool include:

 - Determining the ideal thickness: There are many products designed to use certain gauges of certain materials.
 If the metal is too thin, it could become fragile and prone to breaking.
 If the material is too thick, the object might not function as desired.

 - Ensuring functionality: Imagine the hinge of a door.
 If it were too thick, the door would never close properly or would cause damage to the surrounding frame.
 While a door not closing properly might seem like a mere inconvenience, imagine the other things in your life that depend on being of a uniform thickness, such as the windshield of your car.
 If one spot was thinner than another, that imperfection could cause a weak spot, resulting in the windshield shattering on impact.